Galaco/kero/README.md

 For example, a default Counterstrike: Source installation would be specified like this:
 `-game="C:\Program Files (x86)\Steam\Steamapps\common\Counterstrike Source\cstrike"`

+## What's the end goal?

+* An accurate-as-possible renderer compared to the original source engine
+* A physics environment for client-side simulation (Bullet will perform as "close enough")
+* Sound/audio playback
+* Expose an interface for controlling/passing game state in/out (e.g. demo files, netcode, etc)
+* Expose an interface for game specific implementations to be built on top
+* Headless mode.
+Be able to run this without a renderer or audio output
+* Interface for querying game data at runtime (e.g. LoS calculations between entities)
+* As little reliance on CGo as possible
+* 0 reliance on any valve code or libraries

 ## Contributing
 1. Fork it (<https://github.com/galaco/kero/fork>)